-This fund provides Indigenous leadership with the flexibility needed to design and implement community-based solutions to prepare for and react to the spread of COVID-19 within their communities.
-These funds could be used for measures including, but not limited to:
+This fund provides Indigenous leadership with the flexibility needed to design and implement community-based solutions to prevent, prepare and respond to the spread of COVID-19 within their communities.
+These funds can be used for measures including, but not limited to:

 - support for Elders and vulnerable community members

 - mental health assistance and emergency response services